miramastoras/bmeb_bootcamp_2023/wolbacchia_denovo_assembly.md

 I recommend that you clone this repository to your local computer, and open up this document in a text editor.
 That way you can save any changes you make to the code in this tutorial (like file paths)

+> The output files for all steps in this tutorial can be found in the [bootcamp dropbox](https://www.dropbox.com/scl/fo/7cdhhpvc0vwxaawr36iff/h?rlkey=2o6mokx3yf5kkb3upymjab5yr&dl=0).
+If you get stuck and fall behind, feel free to use these files to move ahead.

 ## 0. Log onto the hummingbird server and create a project directory

 You can access the hummingbird server with your UCSC username and Gold password.
 Please see the humming bird wiki on ["Getting Started"](https://hummingbird.ucsc.edu/getting-started/) for more details.
-(Feel free to run this analysis on your local computer if you prefer, but note that we may not be familiar with your operating system and be able to help as much.)
+(Feel free to run this analysis on your local computer if you prefer, but note that we may not be familiar with your operating system if you need help.)

 Open your terminal and type:
 ```